Mehmet Ağar: Political career

-Mehmet Ağar entered politics as deputy of Elazığ from the True Path Party (DYP) following the general elections 1995.
+Ağar entered politics as deputy of Elazığ from the True Path Party (DYP) following the general elections 1995.

-Mehmet Ağar was appointed the Minister of Justice in 1996.
-He served later in the next government's coalition cabinet as the Minister of the Interior.
+He was appointed the Minister of Justice in 1996.
+In the next government's coalition cabinet he served as the Minister of the Interior.
 He resigned from this post on November 8, 1996, protesting Prime Minister Necmettin Erbakan's official visit to Libya.
 At the 1999 general elections, Ağar run for a seat in the parliament as independent deputy from Elazığ, and received the highest number of votes an independent candidate ever achieved.

 The True Path Party (DYP) lost the 2002 parliamentary elections and Tansu Çiller resigned as leader of the party and retired from politics.
 Mehmet Ağar was the only representative of the party elected in the 2002 election from Elazığ and entered the Turkish Grand National Assembly.
-After Çiller's resignation, Ağar was elected as the new president of the True Path Party.
+After Çiller's resignation, Ağar was elected as the new president of the True Path Party (DYP).

 On May 5, 2007, it was announced that DYP and the Motherland Party (ANAP) would merge to form the Democratic Party (Demokrat Parti).
 For that occasion, DYP renamed itself (based on the previous party of the same name), and it was planned that ANAP would join the newly founded DP.